Sorry, you need to enable JavaScript to visit this website.

 Additional items that often come in handy for safaris include hand sanitiser since access to running water may be limited at times, moisturizer since African safaris can dry out your skin rather quickly, and sunscreen.
 Maybe even having a roll of toilet paper on hand may come in handy since many public bathrooms in rural Africa do not always provide any.

-If you do mange to fall ill, this is when you will be glad you have a comprehensive travel insurance policy which provides coverage for a variety of overseas medical treatments.
+If you do manage to fall ill, this is when you will be glad you have a comprehensive travel insurance policy that provides coverage for a variety of overseas medical treatments.

 Other Items